L'eredità: "La Ghigliottina" (The Guillotine, round 7)

 The final round, which was introduced in the 2005–2006 season, was the idea of Stefano Santucci, the creator of the show.
 The contestant is presented with five pairs of words (one pair at a time), of which only one in each pair is the correct word.
 The jackpot is retained for every correct response and is halved for every incorrect response.
 Once all five pairs are played, the contestant is given 60 seconds to study the five correct words and then must write a word that bears a thematic connection to the other five words.
 If the word that was written is identical to the word on the host's card, the contestant wins all of the prize money they have retained; if the word does not match the one on the host's card, the contestant leaves empty-handed and returns to the next episode.

+In the Summer edition, the contestant, after having written the answer on the card, in case of doubt, can have the right to a "Sixth Word" to try to guess the final solution and therefore change his answer, losing a zero or the last digit of the remaining prize money.